KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ![spawn-test2](/static/img/egg-inc/spawn-test2.png)

-🎉 This should be everything about spawn chickens.
+🎉 This should be everything about spawning chickens.

 # Step 7